thanthese/radial-graphs/README.md

 ## Minor

 The jazz minor.
 Like the major scale, but with a flatted 3rd.
-Note that the scale is basically just two diminished triads put together.
+Note that the scale is basically just two diminished triads put together (and that, as such, it has 2 tritones).

 ![](minor-scales.png)